jxtngx/vision-lab/README.md

 - [TurboRepo](https://turbo.build) + [NextJS](https://nextjs.org) + [React](https://reactjs.org): front end
 - [Vercel](https://vercel.com): hosting the front end, and monitoring and analytics

+**Secrets Management**

+- [Hashicorp Vault](https://developer.hashicorp.com/vault): secret and encryption management system

 ## Notes

-_As of 22 February 2023:_ this project will reduce vendor examples in favor of a more efficient end-to-end flow that focuses on concepts and methodologies instead of multiple examples for the same task.

-Changes can be tracked on [enhancement/clean-example](https://github.com/JustinGoheen/lightning-pod-example/tree/enhancement/clean-example) until that branch is merged.
+- Changes can be tracked on [enhancement/clean-example](https://github.com/JustinGoheen/lightning-pod-example/tree/enhancement/clean-example) until that branch is merged.

+- Vault and Terraform will only be used if needed.

-A clean template for research projects is found at [lightning-pod](https://github.com/JustinGoheen/lightning-pod).
+- A clean template for research projects is found at [lightning-pod](https://github.com/JustinGoheen/lightning-pod).

 ## Comments